j75689/node-deploy/README.md

 ## Installation

-Before proceeding to the next steps, please ensure that the following packages and softwares are well installed in your local machine:
+Before proceeding to the next steps, please ensure that the following packages and software are well installed in your local machine:
-- solc: 0.6.4
 - nodejs: 12.18.3
 - npm: 6.14.6
 - go: 1.18
 - expect
 - jq
+- foundry
-If you would setup nodes on k8s environment, the following packages and softwares are neccessary:
+If you would set up nodes on k8s environment, the following packages and software are necessary:
 - helm: 3.9.4
 - minikube: 1.29.0
 - docker: 20.10.22